-This policy will be reviewed every two years or when there are significant changes to laws and regulations or significant changes to Acorn's operations.
+This policy will be reviewed on a biennial basis or when there are significant changes to laws and regulations or significant changes to Acorn's operations.

 Where to get help

 If you need more information or are unsure about how this policy operates, you should seek the assistance of the Compliance Manager.